-- All children are tracked on Classroom Monitor.
-Each term the phase leader reviews the progress of each child with the class teacher and new targets and support plans are made. - > The SENCo meets termly to review progress with the Phase Leader; - > Pupil Profiles are being developed this school year to allow for closer monitoring.
+- All children are tracked using tracking documents on the school's internal SEND database.
+Each term the SENCO reviews the progress of each child with the class teacher and new targets and support plans are made. - > The SENCo meets termly to review progress with the headteacher. - > Pupil Profiles and class SEN monitoring sheets are used to track progress.